PhilipQuirke/verified_transformers/README.md

 ## Extending the code
 Most exploratory work is done in a Google Colab in the 'train and 'analyse' notebooks.
-After a new 'search' is sucessfully developed and tested in the notebook, the code is migrated to the QuantaTools code folder.
+After a new 'search' is successfully developed and tested in the notebook, the code is migrated to the QuantaTools code folder.